KianSajjadi/homelab/readme.md

 Split horizon DNS so all .lan forwards to adguard DNS resolver

+## Node requirements
+- open-iscsi on all nodes

 # TO DO
 - ~~internal network https~~
 - ~~Split horizon setup for coreDNS~~